Occasionally MFAT will also invite applications from NZDRP accredited NGOs to pre-position (make ready) essential relief supplies in the Pacific.

 - demonstrate how the cross cutting issues of environment, gender and human rights have informed activity design and implementation.

-NGOs will be advised if their application has been successful or not within 2 days.
+NGOs will be advised if their application has been successful or not.
 A contract will be sent to successful applicants and payment made soon after.

-NGOs must submit an NZDRP report within three months of completing the activity.
+NGOs must submit a mid-term report at the half-way point in their activity and a completion report within three months of completing the activity.
 This includes submitting a completed budget template with actual costs.

 Terms and conditions

 NZDRP activities will have an implementation timeframe of up to 12 months for both Pacific and non-Pacific responses.

 For selected activities outside the Pacific, the NZDRP will match New Zealand NGO contributions committed, up to $250,000 per project, based on the NGO contribution over the life of the activity.
 This NGO contribution will need to be reported on as part of the normal NZDRP financial reporting process.
 In the Pacific there is no matched funding requirement for NZDRP activities, to ensure rapid mobilisation of both government and NGO resources.